-Amy Edwards, MD, is a physician in the Division of Pediatric Infectious Diseases and Rheumatology and a hospitalist at University Hospitals Rainbow Babies & Children’s Hospital .
-She also is a staff physician at St. John Medical Center Rainbow Rapid Care, Westlake, Ohio, and Assistant Professor, Pediatrics, Case Western Reserve University School of Medicine.
+Amy M. Edwards, MD, is a physician in the Division of Pediatric Infectious Diseases and is associate medical director for Infection Control at University Hospitals Rainbow Babies & Children's Hospital.
+She is assistant professor, Pediatrics at Case Western Reserve University School of Medicine.

-She earned her undergraduate degree from Georgia Institute of Technology, Atlanta, Ga., and a doctorate in medicine from Ben Gurion University of the Negev Medical School for International Health, Beer Sheva, Israel.
-Dr. Edwards completed her residency in pediatrics at MetroHealth Medical Center, Cleveland, Ohio, and a fellowship in pediatric infectious diseases at UH Rainbow Babies & Children's Hospital.
-As a fellow she traveled on medical missions trips to underserved people in Ethiopia and Bolivia.
+She earned her undergraduate degree with honors from Georgia Institute of Technology in Atlanta and received her medical degree from the Medical School for International Health, Ben Gurion University, Beer Sheva, Israel.
+Dr. Edwards completed her pediatric residency at MetroHealth Medical Center in Cleveland, and a fellowship in pediatric infectious diseases at UH Rainbow Babies & Children's Hospital.

-She is a member of the American Academy of Pediatrics, Infectious Diseases Society of America and Pediatric Infectious Diseases Society.
+Dr. Edwards is a member of the Infectious Diseases Society of America, Pediatric Infectious Diseases Society and American Academy of Pediatrics.

 - Pediatric Infectious Diseases - American Board of Pediatrics

 Pediatric Infectious Diseases - Uh Rainbow Babies And Children's Hospital (2010 - 2013)

 Pediatrics - Metrohealth Medical Center (2007 - 2010)